Business Cycle Definition

 - Peak: During the expansion phase, the GDP spikes to its highest level; this is considered the economy’s peak.
 At this point, economic factorsEconomic FactorsEconomic factors are external, environmental factors that influence business performance, such as interest rates, inflation, unemployment, and economic growth, among others. like income, consumer spending, and employment level remain constant.

 - Contraction: Next comes the phase of economic slowdown; it occurs when the stagnant peak GDP starts tumbling down towards the trough.
 With this, the nation’s production, employment level, demand, supply, income level, and other economic parameters plummet.

 - Trough: This is the stage at which the GDP and other economic indicators are at their lowest.
 During this phase, the economy gets stuck at a negative growth rate.
 Additionally, the demand for goods and services reduces.

 Example of Business Cycle

-This has been a guide to what is Business Cycle and its definition.
-Here we discuss the 5 phases of business cycle (expansion, peak, recession, depression, recovery) with the help of examples.
+This has been a guide to Business Cycle and its Definition.
+Here we discuss 4 phases of the business cycle in economics using graphs and examples.
 You can learn more about economics from the following articles –